BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Introduction

-We introduce \task, a novel approach that jointly performs token-level text segmentation and label prediction for long structured texts, which we term \emph{structured text segmentation}.
-As shown in Fig. \ref{fig:prompt_segmentation}, \task~reformulates text segmentation as \emph{boundary generation} and only generates a sequence of starting tokens and label for each segment, then reconstructs full segments by locating them in the input.
-Unlike approaches that generate every segment in full, this formulation reduces inference costs by orders of magnitude -- from $O(|d|)$ to $O(n)$ tokens, where $|d|$ is the document length, $n$ is the average number of segments per document, and $n$ is generally much smaller than $|d|$.
-It also mitigates inherent hallucination risks during text generation.
+We introduce \task, a novel approach that jointly performs token-level text segmentation and label prediction specifically designed for long structured texts, which we term \emph{structured text segmentation}.
+As shown in Fig. \ref{fig:prompt_segmentation}, \task~reformulates structured text segmentation as \emph{boundary generation} and only generates a sequence of starting tokens and a label for each segment, then reconstructs full segments by locating them in the input.
+Unlike methods that generate every segment in full, this formulation reduces output tokens during inference by 90\%, shifting complexity from linear in text length to linear in the number of segments.
+It also mitigates hallucination risks.

 Boundary generation training presents unique optimization challenges.
 Supervised fine-tuning (SFT) can mistakenly penalize starting tokens that correspond to the right boundary positions and provides insufficient penalties for minor token mismatches that cause failures in locating starting tokens. \task~addresses this by reinforcement learning with verifiable rewards (RLVR) \citep{shao2024deepseekmath}, optimizing a reward function with two complementary dimensions: \emph{reconstruction fidelity}, which measures whether the text can be fully recovered from generated segments, and \emph{semantic alignment} which evaluates agreements between generated segments and annotated segments.
+This reward design ensures that different starting tokens corresponding to the same boundary receive identical rewards, while starting tokens with minor mismatches receive smaller rewards.

 However, RLVR can suffer from entropy collapse \citep{cui2025entropy}, where generated sequences of segments become trapped in narrow, low-reward regions during rollout.
-Although annotated sequence of segments provides high-reward examples, they are often too distant from the model's current generation distribution to enable effective learning.
-To mitigate this, \task~constructs intermediate candidates by perturbing a fraction of generated sequences of segments through boundary adjustments and label modifications as shown in Fig. \ref{fig:BoundRL}, creating stepping stones that bridge the gap between current generations and optimal solutions.
+Although annotated sequences of segments can provide high-reward examples, they are often too distant from the model's current generation distribution to enable effective learning.
+To mitigate this, \task~constructs intermediate candidates by perturbing generated sequences of segments through boundary adjustments and label modifications as shown in Fig. \ref{fig:BoundRL}, creating stepping stones that bridge the gap between current generations and optimal solutions.
 This approach is particularly effective for our reward function due to its dense, continuous nature.